-Photos: Left: View Back to the City from the Roman Bridge; Right: 14th Century Gate/Tower at the Opposite End of the Bridge
+Photos: Left: View Back to the City from the Roman Bridge; Center: 14th Century Gate/Tower; Right: Unfinished 1517 Gate

 Alcázar de los Reyes Christianos

-- The Alcázar de los Reyes Christianos, or the Fortress of the Christian Monarchs, lies next to the Guadalquivir River.
+The Alcázar de los Reyes Christianos, or the Fortress of the Christian Monarchs, lies next to the Guadalquivir River.
 It is comprised of a simple fort and a beautiful garden with flowing water and flowering plants.
-It was once the home of Ferdinand and Isabel (the Spanish king and queen) in the late 15th century.
+It served as the home of Ferdinand and Isabel (the Spanish king and queen) in the late 15th century.
 I was also used as a headquarters during the Spanish Inquisition.
-It’s worth a look, but sometimes the lines it generates really don’t merit the sight.
+The garden us worth a look, but sometimes the lines it generates really don’t merit the sight.

-- The current city walls, built mostly during the 12th century, still remain intact in a few places.
+The current city walls, built mostly during the 12th century, still remain intact in a few places.
 The best stretch is along Calle de Cairuán (the outer side of the wall).
-Acess through the pretty Puerta de Almodóvar (the city’s best preserved medieval gate).
+Access through the pretty Puerta de Almodóvar (the city’s best preserved medieval gate).